 Note: Information regarding the Canada-BC Job Grant 17/18 fiscal year

 The Canada-B.C.
 Job Grant program is currently building a system that will allow employers to apply to the Grant electronically in the 17/18 fiscal year and onward.
-A Business BCeID will be needed in order to access the system in April 2017.
+A Business BCeID will be needed in order to access the system, starting April 2017.

 For information and instructions on registration for BCeID, please click here.

 Registration is free and takes as little as 15 minutes to complete.

 What is the Canada-B.C.
 Job Grant?